 Students on School Boards in Maryland

 The following are facts about students on school boards in Maryland.
 In Maryland, school districts are operated by county governments; instead of being called districts, they are called counties – but they are the same thing.
-Students have been involved in school boards in Maryland since the 1970s.
+This was updated in May 2020.

 County School Boards